 Do not sit on the edge of the seat or lean against the dashboard.

-- Do not allow a child to stand in front of the SRS front passenger airbag unit or sit on the knees of a front passenger. - Do not drive the vehicle while the driver. or passenger has items resting on their knees.

-Do not lean against the door, the roof side rail or the front, side and rear pillars.
+- Do not drive the vehicle while the driver. or passenger has items resting on their knees. - Do not lean against the door, the roof side rail or the front, side and rear pillars.